 Below is a checklist of steps to take.
 This guidance is consistent with the best available public health advice and applies to employees and students, with the exception of those who work at the Medical Center, for which there is separate guidance.

-- Maintain social distancing—putting 6 feet of space between you and others in your daily interactions.
+- Wear a face mask and maintain social distancing—putting 6 feet of space between you and others in your daily interactions.

 - Clean hands frequently with soap and water (wash for at least 20 seconds) or alcohol-based sanitizer.